Code2xZ/KoRC/README.md

 KoRC - free software for controlling the Korad KD3305P power supply from a computer with Windows 7/8/10/11.It can be used as a replacement for software provided by the manufacturer, which requires the installation of the Labview environment to work.

 ## Features
-* power supply connection via USB or LAN
+* connection via USB or LAN
 * two-way communication: computer <-> power supply
 * ability to save voltage and current settings